xenoterracide/brix/README.md

 #### **Language directory**

 To start using Brix in your project, create a `.config/brix` directory in your project.
 This directory will contain your configuration files.
 Specifying the first argument after running `brix` will tell it which subdirectory to use.
 For example, starting Brix with `brix java` will search the `.config/brix/java` directory for configuration files in your project.
 This parameter is known as the **language**.
-If a config file isn't found, brix will move up to the parent directory all the way up to HOME, until it finds a directory that contains a `.config/brix/java`.
-Of course, this parameter doesn't have to be resitrcted to a programming language, it's there to group configuration files used in a similar way, perhaps for bootstraping a specific project.
+If a config file isn't found, Brix will move up to the parent directory all the way up to HOME, until it finds a directory that contains a `.config/brix/java`.
+This parameter doesn't necessarily have to be resitrcted to a programming language, it's there to group configuration files used in a similar way, perhaps for bootstraping a specific project.

 #### **Config name**